Diagram of steps for recovering data from a corrupted hard drive, including diagnostic checks, repair methods, and data recovery tools.

 Shipping Your Device

-The first step is getting your corrupted hard drive to our office.
-To initiate the process, you can either ship your corrupted hard drive to our office or opt for us to provide a shipping label for secure delivery of your device.
+The first step is getting your device to our office.
+You can either ship your corrupted hard drive to our office or opt for us to provide a shipping label for secure delivery of your device.

 Initial Assessment